kyr0/lightningimg-node/README.md

 // Overwrite the original images with the processed images, keeping the original image's file extensions
 // (this is only useful when working with bundlers for static site generators like Gatsby, Next.js, Astro, etc.) processDirectoryDestructive('./test_images', /* keep original file names */ true)

+// convert an image in realtime

+// read the image file into a buffer const imageBuffer = readFileSync('test_data/defuss_logo_jpg.JPEG');

+// convert the image buffer to WebP format const webpBuffer = convertToWebp(imageBuffer, 'jpeg', {
+  quality: 80, // example quality
+  dimensions: [400, 300], // resize to specific dimensions
+  maintain_aspect_ratio: false // no aspect ratio maintenance, set it to true to zoom in and center })

+// write the webpBuffer to a file named 'liveconvert.webp' in the 'test_output' directory writeFileSync('test_output/liveconvert.webp', webpBuffer);
 ```

 ## Support matrix